enze-chen/enze-chen.github.io/_posts/2022-12-3-conferences.md

 [4](https://www.ila.org/events/annual-conference/tips-for-first-time-attendees){:target="_blank"}),
 but I hope that those who read this post will find it helpful.
 Some things to be aware of when reading this:
-- This is from my experience at three MRS Meetings, which is certainly not representative of all conferences, but hopefully similar to what one might encounter in MSE.
+- This is from my experience at three MRS Meetings, which is certainly not representative of all conferences, but hopefully similar to what one might encounter at other MSE conferences.
 - This is largely focused on the attendee experience, although I will also try to give a few tips specifically for the presenter experience.
 - The irony is not lost on me: There's a ton of information below despite me telling you that the conference itself can be overwhelming.
 Listen to the information that's most relevant to you, or just look at the bolded phrases to minimize the cognitive load.